Booker T. & the M.G.'s: Band name

 For many years, Stax publicity releases stated that the initials in the band's name stood for "Memphis Group", not the MG sports car.
-However, this has proved not to be the case.

 Musician and record producer Chips Moman, who worked at Stax Records when the band was formed, claimed that the band was named after his sports car, and only after he left the label did Stax's publicity department declare that "M.G." stood for "Memphis Group".
 Moman had played with Jones and Steinberg in an earlier Stax backing group called the Triumphs, which was also named after his car.

 Jones, in a 2007 interview on National Public Radio's Fresh Air with Terry Gross, confirmed Moman's account of the origin of the group's name.
 Jones has re-confirmed this story on several occasions since, most recently as a guest on the Late Show with David Letterman on May 9, 2012.

 Stax historian Rob Bowman has averred that the reason the label obscured the story of the meaning of the name M.G.'s (and concocted the "Memphis Group" explanation) was to avoid claims of trademark infringement from the manufacturers of the car.
 In a 2019 interview with The Guardian, Steve Cropper confirmed the motor car origin and "Memphis Group" explanation, but added 'we were being interviewed and someone asked: "What does MG actually stand for?"
 Duck Dunn said: "Musical geniuses!"'